 Our biochemistry emphasis is excellent preparation for students planning graduate study in biochemistry, biophysics or medicinal chemistry.
 Students pursuing our pre-medical and pre-pharmacy studies find that this major is an exceptional fit when paired with biology electives.

-Classes for chemistry, ACS - biochemistry emphasis majors may include:
+What classes do chemistry, ACS certified - biochemistry emphasis majors take?

-Learn more about the comprehensive chemistry, ACS - biochemistry emphasis major in the UWEC course catalog.
+Learn more about the comprehensive chemistry, ACS certified - biochemistry emphasis major in the UWEC course catalog.

 Thinking about a bachelor’s degree in chemistry?
 Here are other programs you may be interested in exploring.